ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 The TEEP protocol consists of messages exchanged between a TAM and a TEEP Agent.
+The TEEP protocol is transport-agnostic; bindings to specific transports are defined in separate companion specifications.
+Deployments MAY use a single TAM or multiple TAMs; local policy determines which TAMs are permitted to manage a given device.
+Since single TAM deployments are more likely, we assume them as a default.
 The messages are encoded in CBOR and designed to provide end-to-end security.
 TEEP protocol messages are signed by the endpoints, i.e., the TAM and the TEEP Agent, but Trusted